 Engineering

-Auto-generating evaluation data
+Auto-generating training data

 Low-code tools are going mainstream